blahosyl/enlightened-publishing/README.md

 For the side-by-side arrangement, every second image-text pair is reversed, so that the image appears alternately on the left and the right side of the image.

-In the Problems section, the cut-off point between the image and text is at the same place.
-In the Solutions section, the text/image width ration is the same in the two boxes.
+In the **Problems** subsection, the cut-off point between the image and text is at the same place.
+In the **Solutions** subsection, the text/image width ration is the same in the two boxes.
 Both arrangements create a similar but subtly different symmetry.

 ### About/Credentials section